 MDLM2 (syntax signaling modification)

 The methods mentioned in section 1.2.1 also can be used to design a conditional signaling method, like, for current block, if the above/left template is not available, then the MDLM_A/MDLM_L mode will not be signaled.
-And for a block with size WxH, if W>H, then MDLM_T mode will not be signaled.
+And for a block with size WxH, if W>H, then MDLM_A mode will not be signaled.

 All tests